 This feels like a solo travel disadvantage from time to time.
 When you have a companion, you can bounce your decisions off each other which helps in making the right choice.
 I sometimes struggle to be decisive when travelling solo and need someone to say ‘great idea, Rose, let’s go for it!’.

-Before travelling solo, I’d never even thought about this topic before.
+Before travelling solo for the first time, I’d never even thought about this topic before.
 In ‘real-life’ I’ve presumably worked through my decisions with people without realising that’s what I’m doing.
 While travelling alone means total freedom and flexibility, the natural disadvantage to solo travel is choosing what to do with that.

 How to deal